-Something has shifted in the way we say goodbye in the UK.
+Something has shifted in the way we say goodbye worldwide.
 Where funerals once followed a familiar script — black suits, solemn hymns, hushed voices — families are now choosing something different.
 They are choosing to celebrate.
 Not because the grief is less, but because the person they've lost was more than their absence.
 They were a life, fully lived.
 And the music at a celebration of life should sound like that life, not just its ending.

 According to recent UK research, over half of all funeral services are now described as celebrations of life rather than traditional funerals.
 The music families choose reflects this shift.